justinmahar/react-html-props/README.md

 ### Features include:

 - **🛩️ Convenience TypeScript HTMLAttributes prop types for all HTML elements**
-  - Easily reference props for any HTML element with shorthand like `DivProps` instead of `React.DetailedHTMLProps<React.HTMLAttributes<HTMLDivElement>, HTMLDivElement>`.
+  - Easily reference props for any HTML element with shorthand like `DivProps`.

 ## Installation